visgl/deck.gl/docs/api-reference/geo-layers/tile-layer.md

 If `> 0`, a maximum of `maxRequests` instances of `getTileData` will be called concurrently.
 Requests may never be called if the tile wasn't visible long enough to be scheduled and started.
 Requests may also be aborted (through the `signal` passed to `getTileData`) if there are more than `maxRequests` ongoing requests and some of those are for tiles that are no longer visible.

 If `getTileData` makes `fetch` requests, then `maxRequests` should correlate to the browser's maximum number of concurrent `fetch` requests.
-For Chrome, the max is 6.
+For Chrome, the max is 6 per domain.
+If you use the `data` prop and specify multiple domains, you can increase this limit.
+For example, with Chrome and 3 domains specified, you can set `maxRequests=18`.

 - Default: `6`